ssec/polar2grid/doc/source/getting_started.rst

         -g <grid_name>        Specify the output grid to use.
 Default is the Platte Carrée projection, also known as the wgs84 coordinate system.
 See :doc:`grids` and :doc:`custom_grids` for information on possible values.
-        --num-workers NUM_WORKERS   Specify number of worker threads to use (Default: 4).
+        --num-workers num_workers   Specify number of worker threads to use (Default: 4).
         --progress            Show processing progress bar (Not recommended for logged output).
         -v                    Print detailed log information.